 2. Don’t take what they say and do personally: Remember that when a person is rude to you, it’s rarely about you.
 You are simply the one that the rude person has chosen to project their anger and frustration onto.
 If they call you names, make rude hand gestures, holler at you, or are just plain mean, it’s a poor reflection of them, not you.
 Your job is to build a backbone strong enough to protect you from their toxic energy.
 If you need to, speak about it to someone you trust – get it off your chest so that you don’t hold on to it.

 3. Focus on gaining respect versus winning: You can’t control other people’s behavior, but you can control yours.
 No matter how rude the person is, it does not give us permission to act out and lose our tempers.
 It would only escalate the situation and make both people involved angrier.
 Instead, do your best to maintain your dignity and be a role model of respectful behavior.
-This does not mean that you have to be a pushover, you should be assertive and speak up for yourself, but do it from a place of balance, calm, and reason.
+This does not mean that you have to be a pushover, you should be assertive and speak up for yourself.
 In this way, you avoid feeding into the negativity and drama.

 4. Wish them well: Encounters with rude people are one of the best times to test our ability to empathize.
 It’s challenging to feel compassion toward someone who hurts you, but doing so can bring about a paradigm shift.
 They could be going through a stressful time tending to a sick parent or child, facing financial loss, or nursing a broken heart.
 Even if they are rude and snappy by nature, they probably faced some kind of past hurt or trauma to be so bitter.
 When you try to empathize, you’ll find it easier to wish them well and hope that they heal from their pain.